 Burleigh Hill is without a doubt one of the most popular picnic spot on the Gold Coast.
 You can’t beat the views overlooking the Surfers Paradise skyline.
 If you want to get a good spot on a Sunday, be sure to get there early as many locals (and travellers alike) regularly unite here to see and be seen.
 Grab a coffee from the takeaway coffee kiosk and pick up some fish and chips to share with the family.

 Address: John Laws Park, Burleigh Heads QLD 4220

 Getting to the Gold Coast is easy.
-From 2 May 2020, you can drive to the Gold Coast for recreational purposes as long as your destination is within 50km of your place of residence.
-Whilst parking at most of the above top picnic spots on the Gold Coast are free with the exception of Surfers Paradise, Holiday Holiday team is here to share some local’s tips on free car parking in Surfers Paradise.
+Whilst parking at most of the above top picnic spots on the Gold Coast are free with the exception of Surfers Paradise, Holiday Holiday team is here to share some local tips on free car parking in Surfers Paradise.